pictuga/morss/README.md

 morss will auto-detect what "mode" to use.

 ###Running on a server

+To achieve this, you will have to move the files of `/morss/` and of `/www/` into one single folder.

 ####With Apache, nginx, lighttpd and others

 For this, you need to make sure your host allows python script execution.
 This method uses HTTP calls to fetch the RSS feeds, which will be handled through `mod_cgi` for example on Apache severs.

+Please pay attention to `/www/morss.py` permissions for it to be executable.
+Also ensure that the provided `/www/.htaccess` works well with your server.

 ####Using morss' internal HTTP server